-Policy 8.1.
+Policy PF 8.1.
 Low Impact Development (LID) Features and Best Management Practices (BMPs).
 Runoff rates and urban pollutants shall be minimized by requiring appropriate low impact development (LID) features and best management practices (BMPs) as required in the Coastal Land Use and Development Code.

-Policy 8.2.
+Policy PF 8.2.
 New Impervious Surfaces.
 Development of new impervious surfaces shall be designed to reduce future runoff rates and volumes.

-Policy 8.3.
+Policy PF 8.3.
 Sizing and Installation of Stormwater Facilities.
-All stormwater facilities shall be sized and installed by the developer to accommodate stormwater from the Plan Area, including upstream flows.
+All stormwater facilities shall be sized and installed by the developer to accommodate stormwater from the Mill Site, including upstream flows.

-Policy 8.4 Stormwater Conveyance to the Mill Pond & Coastal Trail Stormwater Facilities.
-Plans for all Mill Site stormwater systems that connect to stormwater conveyance systems on the Fort Bragg Coastal Trail property and/or the Mill Pond Complex area shall analyze and address through system design any cumulative downstream impacts on the trail and Mill Pond Complex facilities to ensure that the trail, parkland, ponds, and wetland functions are not degraded or damaged.
+Policy PF 8.4 Stormwater Conveyance to the Mill Pond & Coastal Trail Stormwater Facilities.
+Plans for all Mill Site stormwater systems that connect to stormwater conveyance systems on the Fort Bragg Coastal Trail property and/or the Mill Site Ponds 8 and 5 shall be designed to ensure that the coastal trail, parkland, ponds, and wetland functions are not degraded or damaged.

-Policy 8.5.
+Policy PF 8.5.
 Stormwater Treatment Services of the Mill Pond.
 The stormwater treatment services provided by the Mill Pond shall be retained.
-If the mill pond is restructured or restored the existing stormwater treatment services shall be provided in an alternate location or through an alternate technology as approved by the City.
+If the Mill Pond is restructured or restored the existing stormwater treatment services shall continue to be provided as part of the revised project or through an alternate technology or location.
+The solution shall be constructed by the applicant.
+The solution will also be maintained by the applicant, unless the City accepts the stormwater treatment solution through a dedication.

-Policy 8.6.
+Policy PF 8.6.
 Bioswales along Noyo Headlands Park.
 Vegetated buffer strips and bioswales shall be retained along the eastern edge of the Noyo Headland Park until such time as an alternative stormwater management system is installed on the Mill Site that effectively and safely conveys stormwater from the Mill Site to the stormwater swales on Noyo Headlands Park.